|Oracle® Database Concepts

 Creation of triggers in a disabled state

-Grid computing is a computing architecture that effectively pools large numbers of servers and storage into a flexible, on-demand resource for all enterprise computing needs.
+The computing architecture known as grid computing effectively pools large numbers of servers and storage into a flexible, on-demand resource for all enterprise computing needs.
 A Database Server Grid is a collection of commodity servers connected together to run on one or more databases.
 A Database Storage Grid is a collection of low-cost modular storage arrays combined together and accessed by the computers in the Database Server Grid.

 With the Database Server and Storage Grid, you can build a pool of system resources.
 You can dynamically allocate and deallocate these resources based on business priorities.